 The two primary attribute listings, General and User, and their data types, etc., are covered in more detail in the Attributes section and all General attributes are described system attribute list.
 Values used by attributes are often inherited.
 The are also naming rules for attributes.

 In Tinderbox all attributes are global in the sense that they exist and can be given a value for any note or agent, even if it might not be useful in a particular case.
 Just ignore attributes when they do not make sense.
 Put in database terms, Tinderbox implements one big table (flat file style), rather than a set of related tables.

-Note that whilst a TBX document itself does not have a text property, it does have attributes enabling you to set some document level preferences.
+The attributes of TBX document are set at document creation by Tinderbox and may be altered via the Document Inspector's System tab, though some can also be set via Document Settings.
 Thus you can set the Map view's background colour by opening the document's Info view and changing the $MapBackgroundColor attribute; be aware changing this attribute only affects the document only if the current 'item' is the document and not a note, i.e. no note is currently selected.

-Attributes are referred to in Tinderbox attribute coding by using a '$' prefix, as in $Name.
+In Action code, attribute values are referred to in Tinderbox attribute coding by using a '$' prefix, e.g.

 Give consideration to naming attributes in a manner that matches Tinderbox's assumptions.
 If attribute names are wrong, either due to import or because they were created before reading the notes on naming styles, attributes can be renamed.

 Attributes all have one of a number of data types.